 We provide high quality healthcare services primarily to the residents of East Lancashire and Blackburn with Darwen, which have a combined population in the region of 530,000.

-Visitors will be asked to replace the mask they have worn to the hospital with a surgical mask, provided by the ward staff.
-Please keep your mask on for the duration of your visit.
+Visitors will be asked to wear a surgical mask, which must be worn for the duration of your visit.

 Access the flu jab at your GP practice or antenatal clinic.

 Let us know how useful you found this page.

 Click here for COVID-19 vaccination advice for women of childbearing age, pregnant or breastfeeding.

 In these challenging circumstances, our maternity services are here to support you.
 See below a range of information based on frequently asked questions we have received from those expecting a baby, and their families.

 Our number one priority when you enter the hospital is to offer you as much protection as possible and prevent the spread of COVID-19.
 Please help us to help you by following the COVID-19 guidance below.

 More detailed information in leaflet form is available under the 'Information' tab below, in multiple languages.